pixmoving-moveit/learning_based_vehicle_calibration/README.md

 int64 progress
 ```

-Once you have collected the data, in order to train and build your black box models, launch:
+Once you have collected the data, in order to train and build your black box models, for both throttling and braking scenarios, launch:

 ```
 ros2 launch learning_based_vehicle_calibration neural_network_launch.py